sameetmehta/freqSeq/README.md

    class of lesion.
 For our purposes there are four classes of legions viz.,
    * PuPu -- The first base of R1, and immediate preceding base both are purines.
-   * PuPy -- The first base of R1 is a pyrimidne but immediate preceding base is a purine.
+   * PuPy -- The first base of R1 is a pyrimidine and immediate preceding base is a purine.
-   * PyPu -- The first base of R1 is a purine, and immediate preceding base is a pyrimidne.
+   * PyPu -- The first base of R1 is a purine, and immediate preceding base is a pyrimidine.
    * PyPy -- The first base of the R1 is pyrimidine, and the immediate preceding base is also a pyrimdine.

- * For each of these files (classified according to the lesion) we determine if the given read pair is:
+ * For each of these files (classified according to the lesion dinucleotide) we determine whether the given read pair is:
-   * Unique mapping -- Exactly one read-pair matches to the given genomic location.
+   * Unique mapping -- Exactly one read-pair matches to the given genomic location, and that read-pair does not match to any other location in the genome.
-   * PCR duplicate -- More than one read pairs in which R1 and R2 map to the exactly same location, and the R2s have exactly same end base.
+   * PCR duplicate -- More than one read pair in which R1 and R2 map to the exactly same location, and the R2s have exactly same end base.
 Because barcodes are not used, this criterion overestimates PCR duplicates.
-   * Recurrent -- If more than one R1 match to the same location, but the respective R2s match to different locations.
+   * Recurrent -- More than one R1 match to the same location, but the respective R2s match to different locations.
-   * deaminated -- If the reference base is a T, yet the first base of the aligned R1 read is a C. The result is assumed to reflect the known rapid deamination of a cytosine within a CPD.
+   * deaminated -- The reference base is a T, yet the first base of the aligned R1 read is a C. The result is assumed to reflect the known rapid deamination of a cytosine within a CPD.

-### The steps Sequence Aanalysis - I
+### The steps for Sequence Analysis - I

 Here we will describe the exact steps that we use to analyze the data.